kiet-doki/Demographic-Analysis/README.md

 This project aimed to support strategic decision-making within the College of Letters & Science by providing in-depth insights into the demographic composition of the undergraduate population.
 Through meticulous analysis and consultation, the project facilitated the identification of underrepresented student groups and informed efforts to enhance diversity and inclusion within the college.

-For further information, please contact me at kqdo@wisc.edu.
+For further information, please contact me at doquangkiet2004@gmail.com.

 Happy Data Visualization!